 Now these things, brethren, I have figuratively transferred to myself and Apollos for your sakes, that you may learn in us not to think beyond what is written, that none of you may be puffed up on behalf of one against the other.

 i.
 Many people today evaluate a pastor or a minister on unbiblical standards.
-They judge him on the basis of his humor, or entertainment value, his appearance, or his skill at marketing and sales.
+They judge him on his humor, his entertainment value, his appearance, or his skill at marketing and sales.
 But this is to think beyond what is written in the sense Paul means it here.

 ii.
-In a broader sense, it is an important lesson: not to think beyond what is written; we must take our every cue from Scripture.
-It used to be that something was considered Biblical if it came from the Bible; today, people say things are “Biblical” if can’t find a verse which specifically condemns it.
+In a broader sense, it is an important lesson: not to think beyond what is written.
+We must take our every cue from Scripture.
+It used to be that something was considered Biblical if it came from the Bible; today, people say things are “Biblical” if they can’t find a verse which specifically condemns it.
 This is to think beyond what is written.

 c.
-That none of you may be puffed up on behalf of one against the other: When the Corinthian Christians were using unbiblical standards to judge the apostles, they could easily like one and detest another based on bad standards.
-But if they would learn to not think beyond what is written, they wouldn’t have the proud taking of sides behind certain apostles (as in 1 Corinthians 3:4).
+That none of you may be puffed up on behalf of one against the other: When the Corinthian Christians used unbiblical standards to judge the apostles, they could easily like one and hate another based on bad standards.
+But if they learned to not think beyond what is written, they wouldn’t proudly take sides behind certain apostles as 1 Corinthians 3:4 says they did.